 The Planning Commission held a public hearing on February 8, 2023 and continued the public hearing to the next meeting on February 22, 2023.
 The Planning Commission recommended approval of the rezoning request to the City Council.
-Attached are the meeting minutes from the February 8th meeting, and the Action Summary from the February 22nd meeting.
+The City Council approved the First Reading of the request at the March 6 City Council meeting.

+RECOMMENDED ACTION:

-RECOMMENDED ACTION: Approval of Zoning Map Amendment 18.739 of Paradise Park to rezone the south part of the property at 45799 grand river avenue, located on the south side of Grand River Avenue and west of Taft Road, from OST, Office Service Technology to I-1, Light Industrial.
+Approval of the Zoning Map Amendment 18.739 request of Paradise Park to rezone the south part of the property at 45799 Grand River Avenue, located on the south side of Grand River Avenue and west of Taft Road, from OST, Office Service Technology to I-1, Light Industrial.
 The area to be rezoned is approximately 4.14 acres of the 8.03-acre site.
-FIRST READING
+SECOND READING